Toilet paper: History

 a common edition of Horace, of which he tore off gradually a couple of pages, carried them with him to that necessary place, read them first, and then sent them down as a sacrifice to Cloacina; thus was so much time fairly gained...

 In many parts of the world, especially where toilet paper or the necessary plumbing for disposal may be unavailable or unaffordable, toilet paper is not used.
-Also, in many parts of the world people consider using water a much cleaner and more sanitary practice than using paper.
+Also, in many parts of the world, people consider using water a much cleaner and more sanitary practice than using paper.
 Cleansing is then performed with other methods or materials, such as water, for example using a bidet, a lota, rags, sand, leaves (including seaweed), corn cobs, animal furs, sticks or hands; afterwards, hands are washed with water and possibly soap.

 As a commodity

-Joseph Gayetty is widely credited with being the inventor of modern commercially available toilet paper in the United States.
+Joseph Gayetty is widely credited with being the inventor of modern commercially available toilet paper in the US.
 Gayetty's paper, first introduced in 1857, was available as late as the 1920s.
 Gayetty's Medicated Paper was sold in packages of flat sheets, watermarked with the inventor's name.
 Original advertisements for the product used the tagline "The greatest necessity of the age!
 Gayetty's medicated paper for the water-closet".

-Seth Wheeler of Albany, New York, obtained the earliest United States patents for toilet paper and dispensers, the types of which eventually were in common use in that country, in 1883.
+Seth Wheeler of Albany, New York, obtained the earliest US patents for toilet paper and dispensers, the types of which eventually were in common use in that country, in 1883.
+(Note: The first of note is for the idea of perforating commercial papers (25 July 1871, #117355), the application for which includes an illustration of a perforated roll of paper.
+On 13 February 1883, he was granted patent #272369, which presented a roll of perforated wrapping or toilet paper supported in the center with a tube.
+Wheeler also had patents for mounted brackets that held the rolls.)
 Toilet paper dispensed from rolls was popularized when the Scott Paper Company began marketing it in 1890.

 The manufacturing of this product had a long period of refinement, considering that as late as the 1930s, a selling point of the Northern Tissue company was that their toilet paper was "splinter free".
 The widespread adoption of the flush toilet increased the use of toilet paper, as heavier paper was more prone to clogging the trap that prevents sewer gases from escaping through the toilet.

 Softer, two ply toilet roll was introduced in Britain in 1942, by St Andrew Mills in Walthamstow; this became the famous Andrex.

 Moist toilet paper, called wet wipes, was first introduced in the United Kingdom by Andrex in the 1990s.
 It has been promoted as being a better method of cleaning than dry toilet paper after defecation, and may be useful for women during menstruation.
 It was promoted as a flushable product but it has been implicated in the creation of fatbergs; by 2016 some municipalities had begun education campaigns advising people not to flush used wet wipes.